petervdmeer/endless-sky/docs/rfcs/text/0052-formation-flying.md

    - Example: A delta (triangluar) formation around the lead-ship would have a 120 degrees rotational symmetry and be set to 120 degrees rotatable.
 It can turn 120 degrees and still have roughly the same shape as when turning 0 degrees.
    - Example: A delta-tailing (triangle behind the flagship) formation should however only be considered `transverse` symmetric, since most players would like the tailing formations to only be behind them.
    - Example: A formation that "writes text by forming letters and words" could be rotatable for 1 degree or less, basically causing the heading/velocity of the lead ship to be ignored and ships just staying in the "text positions".
-- `point`: Specifies a single slot in a formation.
-One ship in the formation pattern can occupy this point.
+- `position`: Specifies a single position in a formation.
+One ship in the formation pattern can occupy this position.
    - If the keyword `polar` is given, then this coordinate is given as polar coordinate with x being the angle (0 to 360 degrees) and y being a distance.
    - If the keyword `diameter` is given, then this coordinate is not in pixels, but in diameters of the largest ship in the formation.
    - If the keyword `width` is given, then this coordinate is not in pixels, but in widths of the largest ship in the formation.